-Service frequency (through stop spacing) and reliability improves regardless of the line that is chosen.
-LIDACs will receive improvements (high quality bus stops, bus lanes, signal priority) which will serve to increase the convenience and likelihood of residents taking the bus instead of driving.
+Service frequency (through stop spacing) and reliability would improve regardless of the line that is chosen.
+LIDACs would receive improvements (high quality bus stops, bus lanes, signal priority) which could serve to increase the convenience and likelihood of residents taking the bus instead of driving.
 This measure is anticipated to contribute to a reduction in VMT and increase in connectivity within the Hartford-East Hartford area.
-Level boarding areas will allow for quicker boarding and improve passenger accessibility.
+Level boarding areas would allow for quicker boarding and improve passenger accessibility.